-Starchy foods have often been dubbed as unhealthy in recent times.
+Starchy foods have often been dubbed unhealthy in recent times.
 Delectable, no doubt, but unhealthy.
 But is there any truth to this statement?

 Of the many starchy foods known to humankind, two of the most popular ones are rice and pasta.
 Now, you may be thinking, both taste great and don’t do any harm when eaten once in a while.